andrew/ultimate-awesome/README.md

 - [awesome-electron-zh](https://github.com/chinanf-boy/awesome-electron-zh) - 🇨🇳翻译: < awesome-electron > 噢 electron 的 资源列表耶 ❤ 校对 ✔.
 - [awesome-kotlin-libraries-for-android](https://github.com/appcypher/awesome-kotlin-libraries-for-android) - 😎 A curated list of awesome Kotlin libraries for Android.
 - [made-in-korea](https://github.com/738/made-in-korea) - 🇰🇷 Curating the best projects that were made and mainly contributed by Korean developers.
-- [awesome-cohost](https://github.com/ineffyble/awesome-cohost) - an awesome list for cohost!.
+- [awesome-cohost](https://github.com/ineffyble/awesome-cohost) - An awesome list for cohost!.
 - [awesome-pharo-ml](https://github.com/pharo-ai/awesome-pharo-ml) - List of projects, books, booklets, papers, and applications related to machine learning, AI, data science in Pharo.
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.